3coma3/btrfs-backup/MANUAL.md

 # User manual

 ## Installation

 The script is contained in the file `backup` in this repo.
 You'll want to give it proper ownership, execution permissions, and have it in your `PATH` (or invoke it with some path, as you prefer).
 Running from a symbolic link is supported, the script will detect its real location.

 ## Configuration

 Configuration variables are declared in the `CONFIG DECLARATION AND DEFAULTS` section at the top of the script.
 This is also where any defaults may be set.

 Custom configuration files can be used to provide the variables, and will override any defaults defined above.
-The configuration file to use can be specified in the `config` variable or by passing the `-c` option to the script (see below for details).
+The configuration file to use can be specified in the `config` variable or by passing the `--config` option to the script (see below for details).

 The configuration files are useful to define different backup applications.
 As examples, I provide two that I've used at my laptop, you can find them under the `/config` subdirectory: